 - a.
-The joint degree programme uses a binding recommendation regarding the continuation of studies, as referred to in article 7.8b of the WHW.
-Each student receives, during the first year of enrolment, a recommendation concerning the further continuation of study.
-This recommendation is either negative or positive and will be provided by the Examining Board on behalf of the executive boards of the joint partner institutions.
-A negative binding recommendation can be given, if a student taking into account all personal circumstances is expected to be not successful in finishing the joint degree programme.
-Negative binding recommendations are based upon the study results so far, which do not meet the minimum standards set beforehand. - b.
-At the end of the first year of enrolment a negative binding recommendation will be given if a student obtains less than 42 ECTS credits within the first year of enrolment. - c.
+The joint degree programme uses a binding study advice regarding the continuation of studies, as referred to in article 7.8b of the WHW.
+Each student receives, during the first year of enrolment, a study advice concerning the further continuation of study.
+This advice is either negative or positive and will be provided by the Examining Board on behalf of the executive boards of the joint partner institutions.
+A binding negative study advice can be given, if a student taking into account all personal circumstances is expected to be not successful in finishing the joint degree programme.
+Binding negative study advices are based upon the study results so far, which do not meet the minimum standards set beforehand. - b.
+At the end of the first year of enrolment a binding negative study advice will be given if a student obtains less than 42 ECTS credits within the first year of enrolment. - c.
 At the end of semester 1 of study year 1 each student gets a preliminary advice.
 If the student has obtained 24 ECTS or more he will be expected to be able to make enough study progress to meet the standard for getting a positive advice at the end of the year.
 However the student who at the end of semester 1 of study year 1 has obtained less than 24 ECTS of the courses scheduled in the first semester will get a warning about their insufficient study progress and he will be invited for an appointment with the study adviser.
 The study adviser will advise the student on how to make choices with regard to (re)examinations and what to do with his individual study plan if there are study delays. - d.
 At the end of the study year, if the student has obtained less than 42 ECTS of the courses scheduled in the first study year, but the Examining Board has taken the student's personal circumstances into account, the Examining Board will postpone the study advice with one year.
-The procedure is set out in Article 50. - e.
-If the study advice has been postponed as described in subsection d, the student is still required to meet the standard of 42 ECTS earned (including the ECTS earned during the first year of enrolment) from completed first-year courses in the following study year; the ECTS for courses completed during the first year of enrolment are included in determining whether the standard has been met for the second year of enrolment. - f.
-In reference to subsection e, If the student still fails to meet the standard during the second year of enrolment, he will receive a binding negative study advice towards the end of the second study year. - g.
-If a student receives a negative binding recommendation, he or she shall not be permitted to enrol for the joint degree programme for a period of 3 years. - h.
-The student can appeal to the Wageningen University Examination Appeals Board after receiving a binding negative recommendation regarding the continuation of studies.
+The procedure is set out in Article 51. - e.
+If the study advice has been postponed as described in subsection d, the student is still required to meet the standard of 42 ECTS earned from completed first-year courses in the following study year; the ECTS for courses completed during the first year of enrolment are included in determining whether the standard has been met for the second year of enrolment.

+- f.
+In reference to subsection e, if the student still fails to meet the standard during the second year of enrolment, he will receive a binding negative study advice towards the end of the second study year. - g.
+If a student receives a binding negative study advice, he or she shall not be permitted to enrol for the joint degree programme for a period of 3 years. - h.
+The student can appeal to the Wageningen University Examination Appeals Board after receiving a binding negative study advice regarding the continuation of studies.

-Article 50 Personal circumstances
+Article 51 Personal circumstances